jsa2/eyecomfort/reviews/reviews.md

 ![img](M27WQHD2.png)

 #### Testing freesync (non certified G-Sync compatible)
-I did a brief test with the NVIDIA GSYNC indicator to see if the G-Sync would be working
+I did a brief test with the NVIDIA GSYNC indicator to see if the G-Sync would be working.
+Opposed to the verkkokauppa.com specification the freesync indeed seems to be working.
+  - Test was done with USB-C data connection

 ![img](img/frees.png)